 What a Fallero would never say: Not those caterpillars on parachutes again!
 Boring!
 Where’s my gin and tonic?

 Insider knowledge: Get yourself a good spot about half way down the Alameda on the Viveros side (the smoke always blows towards Avenida Aragon).
 Watch out for the unofficial firework wars in the riverbed before and after, they are not for the faint hearted,

-Must see: Without doubt, the Nit del Foc on the night of the 18th.
+Must see: Without doubt, the Nit del Foc.

 Don’t bother: No half measures, it’s impossible just to pop over ten minutes before.
 It’s got to be part of your plan for the evening.
 There’s no point watching it half obscured by some building, if you are going to go, get there early and wait.